PhilippeDoucette/FCND-Motion-Planning/README.md

  create_grid: Returns the grid used by a_star for a given altitude and safety distance.

 ***motion_planning*** includes:
- Three callbacks for local position, velocity and state, which provide the events which trigger the transition routines Six transitions, arming, takeoff, waypoint, landing disarming, and manual, which advance the vehicle state and run the appropriate methods in the underlying Drone class, such as arm(), takeoff(), etc. plan_path, which is called right after arming, calculates the set of waypoints, by using the a_star path planning
+ Three callbacks for local position, velocity and state, which provide the events which trigger the transition routines.

+ Six transitions, arming, takeoff, waypoint, landing, disarming, and manual, which advance the vehicle state and run the appropriate methods in the underlying Drone class, such as arm(), takeoff(), etc.

+ plan_path, which is called right after arming, calculates the set of waypoints, by using the a_star path planning